Harvard-University-iCommons/canvas-data-sdk/docs/intro.rst

 Now you can use it like::

-  canvas-data -c config.yml SUB-COMMAND [sub-command options]
+  canvas-data -c config.yml COMMAND [command options]

 Setting Up Your Database
 ^^^^^^^^^^^^^^^^^^^^^^^^